LazaUK/AIFoundry-Hub-SDK/README.md

 Creating AzureML Workspace: (Demo_AI_Hub_1  ) .....
 Done (36s)
 Total time : 1m 2s
 ```
-5. As shown in the above step, Azure ML SDK automatically provisioned dependent **Azure Storage** and **Azure Key Vault** resources.
+5. As shown in the above step, the **Azure ML SDK** automatically provisioned dependent **Azure Storage** and **Azure Key Vault** resources.
 To get detailed information about the newly created Hub resoutrce, you can print its properties as shown below:
 ``` Python
 ai_hub_json = json.dumps(ai_hub._to_dict(), indent=4)
 print(ai_hub_json)